athoune/BookOfMark/source/html.md

 #HTML

-Book of Mark can write a website, or one long HTML file
+Book of Mark can write HTML.

+This html can be used to build a static website, to be published to a dynamic website via webservices, to be transformed to eBook (epub) or helpindex.